Late-cycle markets can unnerve high-income investors. But we see ways to generate a healthy level of income while potentially decreasing overall risk.

 - Some react to slowing growth and low or negative interest rates by stretching for more yield in CCC-rated corporate bonds or other higher-risk, lower-quality assets.
 And they often do it by investing in concentrated, single-sector strategies that lack diversification.

-- Others shy away from return-seeking credit assets altogether, accepting less income in exchange for better protection against large drawdowns.
+- Others shy away from return-seeking credit assets altogether, accepting less income in exchange to better limit large drawdowns.

 To our minds, neither approach stands much chance of helping investors reach their goals.
 The first approach exposes them to too much risk—likely with inadequate compensation—while the second limits income potential and may not provide as much protection as investors expect.